JustWon/DCGAN_Descriptor/README.md

 `python main.py --dataset "path/to/dataset" --input_height=64 --batch_size=128 --train`

+# Constructing your training dataset
+(To be added)

 # Evaluation dataset
 - The following link is for the evaluation datset for our loop closure detection method. https://github.com/JustWon/LCD_Dataset